Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

-\textbf{Training data and implementation details.} For standard IQA benchmarks, the synthetic pre-training set is constructed from high-quality pristine images in the Waterloo Database [].
+For standard IQA benchmarks, the synthetic pre-training set is constructed from high-quality pristine images in the Waterloo Database~\cite{Waterloo}.
 To match the degradation characteristics of each benchmark, we synthesize distorted images according to the degradation types and levels defined in the corresponding dataset protocol.
-For example, for LIVE, we generate the five degradation types and levels specified in its protocol.
+For example, for LIVE, the five degradation types and levels specified in its protocol are generated.
 For domain-specific datasets, such as infrared or screen-content images, the synthetic pre-training data are instead constructed from pristine images in the corresponding domain, using the degradation types described in each dataset protocol.
 The pristine images used for domain-specific pre-training are strictly separated from the test images.

-All input images are resized to \(448 \times 448\), randomly flipped with a probability of 0.5, and normalized.
+All input images are resized to \(448 \times 448\) pixels, randomly flipped with a probability of 0.5, and normalized.
 We use AdamW~\cite{loshchilov2017decoupled} as the optimizer, with an initial learning rate of \(1\times10^{-4}\) and a cosine annealing scheduler.
 The numbers of epochs for pre-training and fine-tuning are set to 200 and 20, respectively.
 The batch size is set to 24.
+The degradation encoder produces a 512-dimensional degradation embedding.
+The content encoder outputs a 256-dimensional content representation, which is fed into a two-layer MLP to generate a 512-dimensional content-conditioned mask.
+The modulation strength \(\lambda\) in the VMM is set to 0.3.
+In the reconstruction decoder, the DIM takes the 512-dimensional degradation embedding.
 Fine-tuning uses the same reconstruction-based objective and network architecture as pre-training, with the only difference being the training dataset.